-Each spring semester the Graduate School holds competitions for various kinds of fellowships: https://gradschool.utexas.edu/finances/fellowships/graduate-school.
-Some of these fellowships require nomination by the EEB Graduate Program or by EEB faculty, and the Graduate School will notify eligible students by Email in advance of application deadlines about these fellowship possibilities.
+Each fall and spring semester the Graduate School and CNS hold competitions for various kinds of fellowships: https://gradschool.utexas.edu/finances/fellowships/graduate-school.
+Some of these fellowships require nomination by the EEB Graduate Program or by EEB faculty, and the Graduate School will notify eligible students by email in advance of application deadlines about these fellowship possibilities.